SwampQuinn/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.bios.md

 **Type:** class

-The alaio.bios is the first sample of system contract provided by Alacrity through the ALAIO platform.
-It is a minimalist system contract because it only supplies the actions that are absolutely critical to bootstrap a chain and nothing more.
-This allows for a chain agnostic approach to bootstrapping a chain.
+Alaio.bios is the first sample of system contract provided by Alacrity through the ALAIO platform.
+It is a simple system contract because it only supplies the steps that are absolutely essential to bootstrap a chain and nothing else.
+This allows for a chain agnostic process to bootstrapping a chain.

-Just like in the `alaio.system` sample contract implementation, there are a few actions which are not implemented at the contract level (`newaccount`, `updateauth`, `deleteauth`, `linkauth`, `unlinkauth`, `canceldelay`, `onerror`, `setabi`, `setcode`), they are just declared in the contract so they will show in the contract's ABI and users will be able to push those actions to the chain via the account holding the `alaio.system` contract, but the implementation is at the ALAIO core level.
-They are referred to as ALAIO native actions.
+similar to the `alaio.system` sample contract implementation, there are a handful of measures which are not implemented at the contract level (`newaccount`, `updateauth`, `deleteauth`, `linkauth`, `unlinkauth`, `canceldelay`, `onerror`, `setabi`, `setcode`), they're simply declared in the contract so they will show in the contract's ABI and users will be able to push those actions to the chain via the account holding the `alaio.system` contract, but the implementation is at the ALAIO core level.
+They are known as ALAIO native actions.

 ## newaccount

 **Type:** void

 New account action, called after a new account is created.
-This code enforces resource-limits rules for new accounts as well as new account naming conventions.
+This code carries out resource-limits rules for new accounts as well as new account naming conventions.

 * accounts cannot contain '.' symbols which forces all acccounts to be 12 characters long without '.' until a future account auction process is implemented which prevents name squatting.
 * new accounts must stake a minimal number of tokens (as set in system parameters) therefore, this method will execute an inline buyram from receiver for newacnt in an amount equal to the current new account creation fee.